 What if our leadership actually expands from not knowing?

-Part of accepting uncertainty demands that leaders embrace the vulnerability of not knowing, and leverage the wisdom from those around them.
+Part of accepting uncertainty demands that leaders embrace the vulnerability of not knowing and leverage the wisdom of those around them.
 Today, unlearning and not knowing trumps the “all-knowing” mindset as the coin of the realm.

 Crucibles of Learning

 Let’s begin with distinguishing between knowing and learning.
 The former seeks proven or verifiable knowledge, while the latter seeks discovery via inquiry.

 Essayist Anias Nin declared, “We do not see the world as it is; we see it as we are.”

 This Rorschach view of life reveals who we’ve “learned” to become.
 For humans, learning begins before we know or understand what is happening to us.
 During our formative years, we learned to cope with perceived threats.
 Coping often manifests as events such as dealing with a personal crisis, currying favor as a middle child, or dealing with some insecurity at school.

 Those earliest moments became crucible learning moments that we embody today.
 When pressed to grapple with any uncertainty, we reflexively draw upon that default learning as “knowledge” to engage any perceived insecurity or threat.

 If, as a child, I learned to keep quiet to be safe, my leadership is now forged in attitudes to keep a low profile and play it safe when dealing with power, authority, or uncertainty.
 Even when faced with urgent action, I will gather more information, analyze the data, and ruminate over plans before I speak up.

 I am stuck with Maslow’s golden hammer.
 I rely on my one tool for any situation.
 At best, I may refine this tool, but developing more tools is akin to an identity crisis as it demands I examine who I am — my “being” — to discover blind spots.